TalMizrahii/AP1Project3/README.md

 ### client

 If the port number received as a system argument is not valid (negative or larger than 65,553) the program will close.
-Same as the port number, if the IP address is not a valid ip the program also will close.
+Same as the port number, if the IP address is not a valid IP the program also will close.

-The client uses the UserVectorInput class to get an input from the user.
+The client uses the UserVectorInput class to get input from the user.
 All socket activity is made in the ClientSocket class, and the validations are made using the ClientValidations class.

 ### Server
-The server contains two directories, Distances and flowAndData.
+The server contains two directories, Distances, and flowAndData.

-Distances contains classes represents every different calculation can be praformd in the knn algorithm.
+Distances contain classes that represent every different calculation that can be performed in the KNN algorithm.
 It also contains the AbstarctDistances class, used for polymorphism between the calculations.

 In the flowAndData, we created a RelativeVector class, which contains the vector of doubles and the classification for each row.
 We calculated the KNN in the KnnAlgorithm class using a hash map and returned the resulting classification.
-To acces the database, we use the FileReader class, witch inherets from the DataProcessing class, to read and extract the data to a vector of RelativeVectors.
+To access the database, we use the FileReader class, which inherits from the DataProcessing class, to read and extract the data to a vector of RelativeVectors.

-All socket activity, run and creation is made in the ServerSocket class.
-It also inherets from the DataProcessing class to use its methods of processing data.
+All socket activity, run, and creation is made in the ServerSocket class.
+It also inherits from the DataProcessing class to use its methods of processing data.
 It also contains a member of type ServerValidation, to validate the data received from the client's socket.

 ## Dependencies